Conjunction for Class 10

 → Whenever the temperature drops, the thermostat automatically adjusts to maintain a comfortable indoor environment.

-→ The team successfully completed the challenging project ahead of schedule because they worked together seamlessly.
+→ The team completed the challenging project because they worked together continuously.

-→ While the teacher explained the complex concept, the students took detailed notes to ensure a better understanding.
+→ While Mr Smith explained the complex concept, students took detailed notes to ensure a better understanding.

 → As the Sun set behind the mountains, the sky was painted with vibrant hues of orange and pink.

-→ Though he was exhausted after the marathon, the runner felt a sense of accomplishment and pride.
+→ Though Jack was exhausted after the marathon, the runner felt a sense of accomplishment and pride.

 → Whenever the alarm rings, the dog barks loudly, alerting the entire household.